TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 Tuesday, Wednesday, Thursday, Friday, Saturday - No time periods

-### Details
+### Flow Details
-For more information on how the Node-RED flows work reference [Node-REDFlowsExplained](./ReadMeAssets/Node-REDFlowsExplained.pdf)
+For more information on how the Node-RED flows work reference [Node-REDFlowsExplained](./ReadMeAssets/Node-REDFlowsExplained.pdf) located in the ReadMeAssets.

 ## nginx and Remote Access
 ### nginx Reverse Proxy (Optional)